budhwarstuti/School_District_Analysis/Module4_Challenge/README.md

 * % Passing Students for Math and Reading for Thomas High School came considerable down from 93.27% to 66.91% and 97.31% to 69.66% respectively.
 * % Overall passing students for Thomas High School came down from 90.95% to 65.08%.

-### Replacing the ninth graders’ math and reading scores affected Thomas High School’s performance drastically when compared to other schools.
+### Replacing the ninth gradersâ€™ math and reading scores affected Thomas High Schoolâ€™s performance drastically when compared to other schools.
 * Average Math Score and Average Reading scores dropped to 23-25.
 * % Passing Students for Math and Reading dropped to almost 27%.
 * % Overall passing students dropped to almost 25%.